nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Try to keep Tetrakarn up as much as possible
 * Nuke down Kaiden Musha with Ragnarok/Thunder Reign
 * Nuke down Tenjin Musha with Ragnarok/Thunder Reign
-* Fire Break (if you still have it) then Nuke down Onnen Musha w/ Rag
+* Fire Break (if you still have it) then Nuke down Onnen Musha w/ Ragnorak
 * Swap Yukari & Mitsuru to Act Freely to have them use their Break spells

 Bring Ken, Yukari, and Junpei

-Buy Null Wind on Aigis and restock on items (Me Patra Gems will be really important in a bit)
+Equip Null Wind on Aigis

-Buy any Precious Eggs, Mirrors, & Bead/Bead Chains
+Buy any Precious Eggs, Mirrors, & Bead/Bead Chains and restock on any items (Me Patra Gems will be really important in a bit)

 ### ???
 (Protagonist)